International Journal of

 The degree of collective sharing of this current situation is also particularly notable given the reach of today’s ever present, 24/7 institutional and grassroots communication capability that can immediately connect any one to anyone else in the world, allowing for nonstop direct and indirect exposure to all aspects and effects of these stressors.

-The pervasive and multi-causal nature of today’s circumstances poses more of an exception to that pattern and, at least at this date, with no clear endpoint.
+The pervasive and multi-causal nature of today’s circumstances poses more of an exception to that pattern.

-These same circumstances also present a unique opportunity to turn more of our focused attention toward examining the qualities, process, and dynamics of the communal trauma experience in real time, the potential for trauma transference, and possible mechanisms for practical responses toward healing and prevention.
+These same circumstances also present a unique opportunity to turn more of our focused attention toward examining the qualities, process, and dynamics of the communal trauma experience in real time, the potential for trauma transference, and possible mechanisms for practical responses toward healing and prevention at this large system level.

-In recent years terms like communal trauma, collective trauma, transgenerational trauma, ancestral trauma, or historical trauma are slowly beginning to find their way into mainstream news reports, commentaries, and analysis of social, cultural, and political events; although usually with only passing reference and little or no explanation of what these terms actually mean or how they relate to the daily lives of the average person.
-In the social sciences and related fields (for example mental health, sociology, cultural anthropology, history, political science, epigenetics, etc.) there is increasing attention given to these issues both in terms of research and analysis and also practical application.
+In recent years terms like communal trauma, collective trauma, transgenerational trauma, ancestral trauma, or historical trauma are slowly finding their way into mainstream news reports, commentaries, and analysis of social, cultural, and political events; although usually with only passing reference and little or no explanation of what these terms actually mean or how they relate to the daily lives of the average person.
+In the social sciences and related fields (mental health, sociology, cultural anthropology, history, political science, epigenetics, etc.) there is increasing attention given to these issues both in terms of research and analysis, and in practical application.

-This journal is one offering in support of meeting this need as the first peer reviewed journal specifically devoted to communal and transgenerational trauma.
+This journal promotes efforts to meet meet this need as a first peer reviewed journal specifically devoted to communal and transgenerational trauma.
 As a free, open access, virtual publication it also provides wide access to the global professional community and lay public.

-With this inaugural issue, the journal takes the initial steps in building a shared and growing knowledge base open to and relevant for academics, practitioners, policy makers, other key stakeholders, and the general public
+Through this diverse format the journal is meant to progressively build a shared and growing knowledge base open to, inclusive of, and relevant for academics, practitioners, policy makers, and other key stakeholders including the general public.

 Here are found scholarly articles, professional perspectives, and reviews that offer research, theory, philosophy, practical application, and policy recommendations, as well as pose important questions and areas of inquiry for further consideration and exploration.

-Here too are the intimate dimensions of personal experience and perception presented through personal perspective and narrative, and the expressive arts: poetry, prose, visual art, music, and multimedia; delving into the verbal and nonverbal language and landscape of trauma, trauma healing, and resilience building.
-Some of the most poignant and widely relatable articulations of the trauma experience and healing are through such subjective expressive mediums.
+Here too are the intimate dimensions of experience and perception presented through personal perspective and narrative, and the expressive arts of poetry, prose, visual art, music, dance, and multimedia; delving into the verbal and nonverbal language and landscape of trauma, healing, and resilience.
+Some of the most poignant and widely relatable articulations of this experience are through such subjective expressive mediums.

-In the coming weeks and months we will be expanding on existing features and implementing additional ones to further enhance the usefulness of the journal platform, including:
+Over time we hope to expand on existing features and implementing additional ones to further enhance the usefulness of the journal platform, including:

-• A growing virtual Resource library for archiving and sharing information and active links to relevant organizations, think tanks, researchers, projects, services, events, publications, and opportunities, as well as compiled references from the journal’s content in past issues.
+• A growing virtual Resource library for archiving and sharing information and active links to relevant organizations, think tanks, researchers, projects, services, events, publications, and opportunities, as well as compiled references from the journal’s content.

-As IJCTT continues to implement it’s mission, and to grow and expand on it’s design in support of this mission, we invite feedback and suggestions on how the journal might be of additional benefit to those making use of the platform.
+As IJCTT continues to implement it’s mission, and to grow and expand on it’s design in support of this mission, we invite feedback and suggestions on how the journal might be of additional benefit to those making use of it.

 ♦ Steve Olweean, Co-Editor